|

 with our Crimes Against Children Unit received packets—some with suspects’ criminal histories and last known addresses—with

 leads to investigate.
-Members

 of our Behavioral Analysis Unit, who assess offenders’ personalities and possible motives, crafted a list of interview

 questions, and later issued a profile of the killer based on existing evidence.
-Coordinators

-from our “Our
+“Our

 approach with this case is that no lead is too small to work,” said Special Agent Robert E. King, one of the agents

 leading the CARD Team investigation.
-The

 entire effort was a cooperative one.
 Our agents paired with local detectives—25 two-person teams worked day and night